Welcome to Cay Horstmann’s Home Page!

 cay@horstmann.com | PGP Key

 I grew up in Northern Germany and attended the Christian-Albrechts-Universität in Kiel, a harbor town at the Baltic sea.
 I received a M.S. in computer science from Syracuse University, and a Ph.D. in mathematics from the University of Michigan in Ann Arbor.
-For four years, I was VP and CTO of an Internet startup that went from 3 people in a tiny office to a public company.
-I now teach computer science at San Jose State University and held visiting appointments at universities in Switzerland, Vietnam, and Macau.
-In my copious spare time I write books and articles on programming languages and computer science education.
+I taught computer science at San Jose State University for almost thirty years and held visiting appointments at universities in Germany, Switzerland, Vietnam, and Macau.
+I was a “serial entrepreneur” before that was a thing, including a stint as VP and CTO of a dot com startup that went from three people in a tiny office to a public company.
+In my copious spare time I write books and develop online courses for beginning and professional programmers.

 Links